duplocloud/service-desk-agents/README.md

 - Level 2: Refer to the CMD boilerplate agent, and update it (the sytem prompt and the json schema descriptions) so that it runs only aws cli commands.

-## Coming Soon (Hopefully before tomorrow)
+## Coming Soon

 - A boilerplate for a tool calling agent using strands, so that you can create an agent by just adding some python functions with doc strings (tools) and by editing a system prompt
-- Boilerplate for workflows
+- A boilerplate for workflows
 - Better service desk mock UI
 - More comprehensive postman collection for testing
-- Dockerizaiton

 ## References: